foxglove/mcap/python/docs/jsonschema_tutorial.rst

 JSON ``PointCloud`` instance, using the provided `schema <https://github.com/foxglove/schemas/blob/main/schemas/jsonschema/PointCloud.json>`_.

-Lets start with encoding the point data.
+Let's start with encoding the point data.
 The schema expects a single ``base64``-encoded buffer containing all point data, and some metadata describing how to decode it:

 .. code-block:: json